What is Environmental Sustainability?

 The City of Hollywood is actively working to adapt to climate change and its implications, including sea level rise.

 - In March 2016 the City Commission accepted the updated unified sea level rise projection of the Southeast Florida Regional Climate Change Compact.
-See the resolution here and the projection here.
+See the the latest projection on the Southeast Florida Regional Climate Change Compact website.

 - Rising sea levels and higher tides result in flooding in some parts of the community.
 Public Utilities has installed tidal control devices in the Lakes area in order to alleviate some nuisance flooding.